Program for Medical Education Innovations & Research Projects

 Sondra R. Zabar, MD, Lisa Altshuler, PhD, Joshua Chodosh, MD, Scott E. Sherman, MD, and Chau Trinh-Shevrin, DrPH, established the Engagement in Longevity and Medicine (ELM) Research Collaborative to narrow the knowledge gaps in behavioral and biomedical research for racial and ethnic minorities and low-income older adult communities.

 The interdisciplinary research team brings expertise in healthcare team training, geriatric medicine, and population health to develop a training and assessment program with the goal of improving study participant recruitment and retention from these vulnerable populations.
-Our researchers are developing a subject recruitment training and assessment program for research teams using objective structured clinical examination (OSCE)–like experiences for groups (GOSCEs).
+Our researchers developed a subject recruitment training and assessment program for research teams using objective structured clinical examination (OSCE)–like experiences for groups (GOSCEs).
 The ELM Research Collaborative is funded by a National Institutes of Health R01 grant.

 Behavioral Health in Primary Care Training